YouGov is a survey site where you can supposedly get paid to share your opinions.

 Compared to many other paid survey sites, YouGov has decent rewards for surveys in comparison to the time spent.
 It is easy and quick to participate, as you just click the link in the email they send.

 You will get your first 100 points just for signing up and taking a very short welcome survey (around 3 minutes).

-You can always decide whether you want to participate in a certain survey or not, and you can see the reward and estimated time it will take, before you take a survey.
+You can always decide whether you want to participate in a certain survey or not, and you can see the reward and the estimated time it will take before you take a survey.